Skip to main content

 Admissions

-Applicants should have a college major or equivalent coursework as a foundation for the death scene investigation track.
 Recommended college majors include biology, cell biology, genetics or molecular biology.

-Deadlines:
+Suggested Deadlines:

-Fall Admission February 1
+Fall Priority Admission February 1

-Spring Admission: October 1
+Spring Priority Admission: October 1

 Details: